Skip to menu Skip to content Skip to footer

 Research areas

-Magnetic resonance imaging (MRI) is crucial for diagnosing diseases within the human body.
-In this project, we develop new AI methods that leverage human visual perception to make MRI faster and more affordable.
+Medical data is crucial for understanding diseases that affect the human body.
+In this project, we will develop new AI methods that leverage multiple modes of data to understand the interplay between factors that cause various chronic diseases.

 Supervisor